 Opp didn't start her career planning to solve a farming problem.
 But once entomologists and others in related fields learned she had conducted her doctoral research about apple maggot flies and later studies about the mating behavior of fruit flies, the calls from colleagues poured in and grants came her way.
 Since joining Cal State East Bay's faculty in 1989, Opp has attracted to the University 14 outside grants totaling more than \$500,000, including two representing first-time achievements for CSUEB.
-In 1992, for instance, she for 15 years.
-Her educational outreach activities have included membership on the Faculty Advisory Committee and serving as an instructor for the East Bay Science Project, a K-12 science program that lends particular assistance to teachers from underperforming school districts.
+In 1992, for instance, she received the U.S. Department of Agriculture National Research Initiatives Competitive Grants Program award, and in 2001 she earned the CSU Agricultural Research Initiative grant.